IAudioDeviceManager

 abstract getPlaybackDefaultDevice(): AudioDeviceInfo;

-Attention: This method is for Windows and macOS only.
+Note: This method is applicable only to Windows and macOS.

-The details about the default audio playback device.
+Information of the default playback device.
 See AudioDeviceInfo.

 getPlaybackDevice